kuiper2000/chaos_and_predictability/_sources/week4/week4.md

 A cross section (x-fixed) of LR96 2-scale model.
 ```

 With {eq}`eq27`, we repeat the same perfect model experiment and estimate the error growth rate for both small and large scales.
 The result is shown in [FIG11](FIG11).
 After introducing the small-scale to the system, we find the error doubling time is about an half of the error doubling time shown previously.
 It's because the 2-scale version of LR96 model is more likely to resolve the small scale process.
 Thus, the early stage of error is dominated by the error growth in small scales.
 We can also see the error accumulated in large scales.
-The error growth in large scale goes through a nearly linear regime before $t=50$, which is associated with the error growth in small scales.
-After $t=50$, the error in large scale keeps growing even surpasses the climatological error of small scales.
+The error growth in large scale goes through a linear regime before $t=50$, which is associated with the error growth in small scales.
+After $t=50$, the error in large scale keeps growing and even surpasses the climatological error of small scales.
 This feature is similar to the multi-scale forecast in the real world, where the predictability of convection diminishes in a few hours but the SST or other low-frequency variability are still highly predictable at monthly or even longer time scales.

 ```{figure} LR96_2scale_error.png
 ---